WestJet: Fleet strategy

-The mainline fleet currently consists exclusively of Boeing aircraft, while wholly owned subsidiary Encore flies Bombardier Q400s.
-20 units were originally ordered with options for up to 25 more.
-The first two units were delivered in mid-June 2013.
+The mainline fleet currently consists entirely of Boeing aircraft, while wholly owned subsidiary Encore flies Bombardier Q400s.
+20 aircraft were initially ordered with options for up to 25 more.
+The first two units were delivered in mid June 2013.
 Scheduled passenger service on these aircraft began on June 24, 2013.
-The first Boeing 737-700 delivery took place in 2001, and the first deliveries of Boeing 737-600 and Boeing 737-800 aircraft began in 2005, with the final 737-600 aircraft delivered in September 2006.
+The first Boeing 737 Next Generation, a 737-700 delivery took place in 2001, and the first deliveries of 737-600 and 737-800 aircraft began in 2005, with the final 737-600 aircraft delivered in September 2006.

 Boeing confirmed on August 2, 2007 that WestJet had placed an order for 23 Boeing 737 Next Generation aircraft.
-The order was primarily for Boeing 737-700 but with conversion rights to Boeing 737-800s.
+The order was primarily for 737-700 but with conversion rights to the larger Boeing 737-800s.

-In the winter season, WestJet has temporarily wet leased some Boeing 757-200s to expand service between Alberta and Hawaii.
+In the winter season before acquiring their Boeing 767s and Boeing 787s, WestJet temporarily wet leased some Boeing 757-200s to expand service between Alberta and Hawaii.
 From February through April 2011, a single aircraft was leased for this purpose; in the winter of 2011–12, a single aircraft was again leased.
 For the winter seasons from 2012 to 2015, this was expanded to two aircraft.
 In April 2013, it was announced that WestJet would sell ten of its oldest 737-700s and purchase ten 737-800s to modernize and increase capacity of its fleet.

 In May 2014, CEO Gregg Saretsky announced that WestJet was considering acquiring wide-body aircraft to operate long-haul international routes.
 By July of the same year, Saretsky confirmed that wide-body service would begin in 2015.
-In late June 2014, WestJet announced that the wide-body aircraft were to be second-hand Boeing 767-300ERs sourced from Qantas.
+In June 2014, WestJet announced that the wide-body aircraft were to be second-hand Boeing 767-300ERs sourced from Qantas.
 The four Boeing 767s were an average of 25 years old, which meant that they needed frequent repairs and downtime for sourcing parts.
 This resulted in a poor on-time performance of 38 percent in 2016, costing the airline approximately $5 million in the second quarter of 2016.
-In 2017, Westjet reduced the number of flights from Winnipeg and Edmonton to reduce utilization of the planes for the summer 2017, to cope with any unforeseen delays or cancellations.
+In 2017, WestJet reduced the number of flights from Winnipeg and Edmonton to reduce utilization of the planes for the summer of 2017 to cope with any unforeseen delays or cancellations.

-In late December 2016, 77% of WestJet pilots approved a new deal that will increase pay for pilots flying wide-body aircraft such as the Boeing 767, Boeing 787 and Airbus A330.
-In a statement, the airline said that it was seeking more large aircraft with the intention of adding new destinations.
+In late December 2016, 77% of WestJet pilots approved a new deal that will increase pay for pilots flying wide-body aircraft such as the Boeing 767, Boeing 787 or Airbus A330.
+In a statement, the airline said that it was seeking more large aircraft intending to add new destinations.
 Saretsky also stated that he hoped for wide-body growth to be responsible, but quick.
 As of May 2, 2017, WestJet announced the purchase of up to 20 Boeing 787-9 Dreamliner aircraft; 10 were firm orders with deliveries from 2019 through 2021, and 10 were options for delivery between 2020 and 2024.
+WestJet ended up only purchasing seven Boeing 787-9 aircraft and cancelled the remaining orders.
+It is believed that the cancelled Boeing 787 orders may have been converted to Boeing 737 MAX orders instead.